MiliDS-Lewis/SummitLearning/src/data/programs/4-exam-board.md

   squareImage1: '/images/stock/program-description-02.jpg'
   squareImage2: '/images/stock/program-description-03.jpg'
 pricingSection:
-  tagline: Our Elementary School Plans
+  tagline: Our Summer Camp Plans
   headline: A program for every parent and child
   text: We know you care about your child's future.
 That’s why we offer you the freedom to choose the right program for them.
   pricing1: